-Holly Sullivan is the President at CCDL (Connecticut Citizens Defense League), and the CT delegate for The DC Project.
+Holly Sullivan is the President at CCDL (Connecticut Citizens Defense League), and Advisory Board member and Legislative Director for The DC Project.

 Holly is a working professional raising a three year old daughter.
 She holds a Masters degree and has been working in the Human Resources field for 10 years.
 Holly is also an NRA Instructor and focuses on pro bono training for women.
 She organizes a group of 50 Connecticut area mothers who focus on responsible carry.